/); options accepting a

 installation-defined default path name (e.g.,

-/usr/share/bisonc++/
+/usr/share/bisonc++/ plus bisonc++.ih).

-option (or
+debug option (or

-directive) has also been specified.
+%debug directive) has also been specified.
 When

-has been specified the parsing function's debug
+insert-stype has been specified the parsing function's debug

 output also shows selected semantic values.
 It should only be used

-if objects or variables of the semantic value type STYPE__
+if objects or variables of the semantic value type STYPE__ can

-be inserted into ostreams
+be inserted into ostreams.

 value

-.
+identifier identifier.
 By default no name space is defined.
 If this

 options is used the implementation header is provided with a

-commented out using namespace
+commented out using namespace declaration for the specified

 name space.
 In addition, the parser and parser base class